HKalbasi/zngur/book/src/tutorial.md

 cargo install zngur-cli
 ```

-Then generate a new `staticlib` crate using `cargo init --lib` and appending this to the `Cargo.toml`:
+Then generate a new `staticlib` crate using `cargo init --lib` and by appending this to `Cargo.toml`:

 ```Toml
 [lib]